hive-engine/steemsmartcontracts-wiki/How-to-setup-a-Steem-Smart-Contracts-node.md

 ## 1. Requirements
-The only requirement is to have NodeJS and NPM installed on your server, see https://nodejs.org/en/download/
+- have NodeJS and NPM installed on your server, see https://nodejs.org/en/download/
+- have a MongoDB server installed on your server, see https://docs.mongodb.com/v3.2/administration/install-community/

 ## 2. Install the Steem Smart Contracts node
 To "install" the app, simply follow these steps: